Avnet/Ultra96-PYNQ/README.md

 ./build96 1
 ```

-The build script will first download a large rootfs file and appropriate bsp file.
+The build script will first download the PYNQ git repo than a large rootfs file and an appropriate bsp file.
 The downloads can take some time.
 Once the files are downloaded, the script is smart enough to use what has already been downloaded.
 The build itself
 can easily take hours to complete.